 This article first appeared in D Magazine’s Commercial Real Estate section.

-To view Stream Realty Partners’ 1Q 2020 Dallas-Fort Worth Quarter Report in full, click here.
+To view Stream Realty Partners’ 3Q 2020 Dallas-Fort Worth Quarter Report in full, click here.

 J.J.
-Leonard is the managing partner of Stream Realty Partners’ Dallas office division.
+Leonard is the Managing Director for Stream Realty Partners Dallas office division.